-The Farm Bill, passed last December, has made hemp legal nationwide, and thus given a boost to the CBD market.
-But for true nationwide marijuana sales to begin, we need to see at least two more measures pass.
+How we’ll get there is still unknown.
+The first national step came in the Farm Bill of 2018, which made hemp legal nationwide, and thus gave a boost to the CBD market.
+But for true nationwide marijuana sales to begin, we need more progress on larger measures like these:

-The other is the STATES Act, which would recognize at the federal level the legalization of cannabis in states that have legalized it through their legislatures or citizen initiative.
+The STATES Act, which would recognize at the federal level the legalization of cannabis in states that have legalized it through their legislatures or citizen initiative.

 However, there are real risks.